-The simple calendar is an almighty tool that tends to get swept away underneath all the flashy task managers, productivity systems and context-specific smartphones apps that we have nowadays.
+The simple calendar is an almighty tool that tends to get swept away underneath all the flashy task managers, productivity systems, and context-specific smartphone apps that we have nowadays.

 The shocking truth is that most business professionals simply don’t know how to take advantage of their calendar applications – despite them being pretty much default on every platform in use (desktop, phone), and very easy to set up.

 We’ll be making the assumption that you will use your calendar between your desktop and phone – some sync solutions will be mentioned below.